Computational Benefits of Intermediate Rewards for Goal-Reaching Policy Learning: Connections to Finding the Shortest Path

 \section{Connections to Finding the Shortest Path}

-In this section, we discuss the connection between the different reward settings (sparse reward, OWSP, OWMP, NOW in Section \ref{sec:MainResult}) and how they connect to finding the shortest path.
-Finding the shortest path is of particular interest because a shorter path is usually preferable in the Classical Deterministic Planning problems \cite{boutilier1999decision}.
-We will discuss how our theoretical results of different settings (sparse rewards, OWSP, and OWMP intermediate reward) connect to finding the shortest path as follows.
+We discuss the connections between the different reward settings (sparse reward, OWSP, OWMP, NOW) and their connections to finding the shortest path in this section.

-\paragraph{The Sparse Reward Setting.} The sparse reward setting {\em requires no prior knowledge nor assumptions of the hierarchical structures of the tasks}, because it contains no intermediate states.
-Hence, it can further be applied to non-hierarchical tasks.
-In addition, as illustrated in Proposition \ref{prop:comp_sparse_reward}, the successful policy obtained by synchronous value iteration pursues the shortest path but at the cost of high computational complexity ($D(s_0,\mc S_T)$ synchronous value iteration).
+\paragraph{The Sparse Reward Setting} The sparse reward setting {\em requires no prior knowledge nor assumptions of the subgoals of the tasks}, because it contains no intermediate states.
+Hence, it can further be applied to general goal-reaching tasks.
+In addition, as illustrated in Proposition \ref{prop:comp_sparse_reward}, the successful policy obtained by SVI pursues the shortest path but at the cost of high computational complexity ($D(s_0,\mc S_T)$ total number of SVI).
 The computational complexity in the sparse reward setting motivates the use of intermediate rewards: practical tasks with well-designed intermediate rewards should be more computationally efficient than the same task with only sparse terminal rewards.

-\paragraph{The OWSP Intermediate Reward Setting.} As mentioned in Section \ref{subsec:InterpretInterState}, the OWSP intermediate reward setting only applies to limited number of tasks seen in practice.
-However, when the tasks of interest indeed {\em possess such hierarchical structures and the one-way intermediate states are clearly identified by the designers}, Proposition \ref{prop:com_comp_inter_reward} shows that the computational complexity of obtaining a successful Q-function can be significantly reduced, and a greedy policy will find the shortest path from $s_0$ to $\mc S_T$.
+\paragraph{The OWSP Intermediate Reward Setting} As mentioned in Section \ref{subsec:InterpretInterState}, the OWSP intermediate reward setting only applies to limited number of tasks seen in practice.
+However, when the subgoals of the goal-reaching tasks indeed {\em has the one-way single-path structure}, Proposition \ref{prop:com_comp_inter_reward} shows that the computational complexity of obtaining a successful Q-function can be significantly reduced, and a greedy policy will find the shortest path from $s_0$ to $\mc S_T$.